Red Deer Marlins – Officials

 Competitive swimming is a sport that involves both parents and swimmers.
 This is your chance to become involved!
 It is very important to the operations and growth of our Club that at least one parent/guardian per family becomes a qualified official.
 We need many volunteer officials to host our own meet, and to make other meets possible.

-Signing up for shifts usually takes place the week prior to a meet.
+Signing up usually takes place the week prior to a meet.
 Choose your session, and then select your spots!
 The signup links will be available through TeamApp as well as the Marlins’ members Facebook page.
-Sometimes it is possible to sign up in person when you arrive at a meet, if there are still spots available.
+Sometimes you can sign up in person when you arrive at a meet, if there are still spots available.
 Attending the officials meeting prior to your shift is a requirement at each meet.

-- Mentoring/Evaluation – Once you have successfully completed a course, you will be able to finalize your certification by completing the required mentoring session and deck evaluations.
+- Mentoring/Evaluation –Once you have successfully completed a course, you will be able to finalize your certification by completing the required mentoring session and deck evaluations.
 First, you will need to download and print out an Officials Certification Card.
-At the end of your first 3 sessions, please ensure the certification card is signed and dated by your mentor/referee.
-Then, please submit a photo of your completed card (once each level is complete) to your Officials’ Coordinator to be updated in the Swimming Canada database.
+After your first 3 sessions, please ensure the certification card is signed and dated by your mentor/referee.
+THIS IS YOUR RESPONSIBILITY FOR EACH NEW LEVEL OF OFFICIATING.
+Then, submit a photo of your completed card (once each level is complete) to your Officials’ Chair (email@example.com) to be updated in the Swimming Canada database.

 - Dress for the Deck – All officials need to wear white tops, black shorts or pants, and deck-appropriate clean footwear.